First State sees super-heated housing market

 In a seller’s market, they had a decided edge.
 Buyers were rhapsodic about the North Wilmington home’s classic masonry and ready access to Route 202 and Interstate-95.
 The open-concept kitchen and dining room drew rave reviews.
 Ditto for the first-floor den, just waiting to be converted into a home office.

 "Remember last May when everyone was looking for toilet paper and couldn’t find it?
-That's the housing market right now." says eXp Realty Delmarva Group's Emma Payne.
+That's the housing market right now."eXp Realty Delmarva Group's Emma Payne.

 "We moved up our timeframe, based on the way houses are selling and it turned out well for us,” Don says.